Some remarks on the exponential separation and dimension preserving approximation for sets and measures: Conclusion future remarks

 \section{Conclusion \& future remarks}

 Initially, we discussed density results w.r.t. the Assouad dimension and $L^q$ dimensions of sets and measures.
 Next, we define the modified ESC for the class of IFS consisting of a finite number of affine or conformal transformations on $\mathbb{R}^m$.
 Thus, our definition is the weaker version of the ESC, defined in \cite{MHOCHMAN1}.
 In Theorem \ref{th3.4}, we established ``modified ESC$\implies$ESC, in the case of IFS consisting of similarity transformations in $\mathbb{R}^m.$'' But the converse is still open to us.
 A step towards the converse is shown in Proposition \ref{prop1} in the case when all the similarity ratios are equal in $\mathbb{R}.$ It is noted that this case covers a strong class of IFS such as Cantor-type sets, Bernoulli convolutions.
 Olsen, in his work on $L^q$ dimensions of measure \cite{O1}, proved the $G_{\delta}$-dense subset of the space of Borel probability measures with respect to the Monge-Kantorovich metric.
-Motivated by Olsen's work and the well-known decomposition of functions and measures, we will try to prove the following decomposition and dimension-based results in the future. \begin{theorem} Let $0\le \alpha \le m$ and $\mu \in \mathcal{P}( \mathbb{R}^m).$ Then, there exist Borel probability measures $\nu,\lambda$ such that $\mu=\nu * \lambda$ and $\dim_{L^q}(\nu)=\dim_{L^q}(\lambda)=\alpha.$ \end{theorem}
+Analogous to the decomposition of a function preserving dimension, the decomposition of measures under convolution preserving $L^q$ dimension is not possible in general.
+For any real number $\alpha$ with $0\le \alpha \le m$ and any measure $\mu \in \mathcal{P}( \mathbb{R}^m)$, in general there do not exist $\nu,\eta\in \mathcal{P}( \mathbb{R}^m)$ such that $\mu=\nu * \eta$ and $\dim_{L^q}(\nu)=\dim_{L^q}(\eta)=\alpha.$ This is because of Lemma 2.2 of Feng et al. \cite{Feng}, which claims $\dim_{L^q}(\mu)\ge \alpha.$ But we can try to prove the following restricted version of decomposition and dimension-based results in the future. \\